gyanl/ergo/_notes/Exercise - Ergonomics in the Environment.md

 ### Objective

-- Make anthropometry tangible: see how measurements vary even in a small group.
-- Apply the “5th–95th percentile” design rule to a real dataset.
+- Apply what we learned in class to the real world
-- Visualize how chairs/tables must be adjusted for comfort across body sizes.
+- Notice details of well designed and poorly designed objects from an ergonomic lens
 ### Instructions
 1.  **Find a Poor Design (Outside Class)**
  - Over the next week, look around your environment (home, campus, café, public transport, etc.).